Science

 Science Elective Courses

-Prerequisite(s): Algebra II, Biology, Chemistry, and Department Approval
+Prerequisite(s): Algebra II, Chemistry, and a B+ in Biology

 Biology is the study of living organisms and systems.
 How does evolution drive the unity and diversity of life?
 How do biological systems use energy and molecular building blocks to grow, reproduce, and maintain dynamic homeostasis?
 How do living systems store, retrieve, transmit, and respond to information essential to life processes?
 How do biological systems interact, and these systems and their interactions exhibit complex properties?
 AP Biology is equivalent to a college-level introductory biology class in which students develop the scientific skills and practices necessary to interpret biological data and evaluate evidence.
 Topics include evolution, cellular processes, energy and communication, genetics, information transfer, ecology, and interactions.
 Inquiry-based learning and laboratory work are central to this course.
 Students perform and report on laboratory investigations of enzyme activity, osmosis and diffusion, cell division, bacterial transformation, and transpiration in plants, among other topics.
 Students also complete a summer assignment to read, analyze, and review a popular biology book of their choice.
 Please note that AP Biology is a quantitative course.
 Although neither Statistics nor Pre-Calculus are co-requisite, students not concurrently enrolled in one of these or a higher-level math class should anticipate some additional math work outside of class time.